Desert pavement: Formation

-Researchers can determine how many years a stone has been exposed on the ground.
-Wells used a method based on cosmogenic helium-3, which forms by cosmic ray bombardment at the ground surface.
-Helium-3 is retained inside grains of olivine and pyroxene in the lava flows, building up with exposure time.
-The helium-3 dates show that the lava stones in the desert pavement at Cima Dome have all been at the surface the same amount of time as the solid lava flows right next to them.
-He wrote in a July 1995 article in Geology, that he concluded, "stone pavements are born at the surface."
-While the stones remain on the surface due to heave, deposition of windblown dust must build up the soil beneath that pavement.

-For the geologist, this discovery means that some desert pavements preserve a long history of dust deposition beneath them.
-The dust is a record of ancient climate, just as it is on the deep sea floor and in the world's ice caps.
+A newer hypothesis suggests that desert pavements form through depositions of windblown dust atop preexisting rocks.
+The dust then settles beneath the rocks, forming a layer of soil, while the rocks at the top crack and begin to merge into desert pavement.
+In 1995, researchers conducted a study in the Mojave Desert using helium-3 dating where they determined the rocks to be of older age than the soil beneath, leading to the conclusion of "stone pavements [being] born at the surface."

 Desert pavement surfaces are often coated with desert varnish, a dark brown, sometimes shiny coating that contains clay minerals.
-In the USA a famous example can be found on Newspaper Rock in southeastern Utah.
+In the US a famous example can be found on Newspaper Rock in southeastern Utah.
 Desert varnish is a thin coating (patina) of clays, iron, and manganese on the surface of sun-baked boulders.
 Micro-organisms may also play a role in their formation.
 Desert varnish is also prevalent in the Mojave desert and Great Basin geomorphic province.

 Local names

 Stony deserts may be known by different names according to the region.
 Examples include:

 Gibbers: Covering extensive areas in Australia such as parts of the Tirari-Sturt stony desert ecoregion are desert pavements called Gibber Plains after the pebbles or gibbers.
 Gibber is also used to describe ecological communities, such as Gibber Chenopod Shrublands or Gibber Transition Shrublands.
+Pilungah Reserve, north-east Simpson Desert, 40km east of Minilya Roadhouse in Pilbara, Sturt Stony Desert.

 In North Africa, a vast stony desert plain is known as reg.
 This is in contrast with erg, which refers to a sandy desert area.